 11.10.1.4 Voltage Support

-The total payments for each Scheduling Coordinator for Voltage Support in any Settlement Period shall be the sum of the opportunity costs of limiting Energy output to enable reactive energy production in response to a CAISO instruction.
+The total payments for each Scheduling Coordinator for Voltage Support in any Settlement Period shall be the sum of any commitment costs, Instructed Imbalance Energy Settlement as a result of Exceptional Dispatch pursuant to CAISO Tariff Section 11.5.6 and any opportunity costs, if any, due to an Exceptional Dispatch that limits Energy output to enable reactive energy production in response.
 The opportunity cost shall be calculated based on the product of the Energy amount that would have cleared the market at the price of the FMM or RTD LMP minus the higher of the Energy Bid price or the Default Energy Bid price.
+The Opportunity Cost for an RMR Resource shall be calculated based on the product of the Energy amount that would have cleared the market at the price of the FMM LMP or RTD LMP minus the higher of the Energy Bid price less Opportunity Costs or the Default Energy Bid price less Opportunity Costs.

 If applicable, Scheduling Coordinators shall also receive any payments under any long-term contracts due for the Settlement Period.
-FMM Exceptional Dispatches or RTD Exceptional Dispatches for incremental or decremental Energy needed for Voltage Support procured through Exceptional Dispatch pursuant to Section 34.11.2 will be paid and settled in accordance with Section 11.5.6.
-RMR Units providing Voltage Support are compensated in accordance with the RMR Contract rather than this Section 11.10.1.4.
+RMR Units providing Voltage Support are not eligible for an opportunity cost pursuant to this Section 11.10.1.4.

 * * * *